 \section{Kinematic Distributions}

 As a demonstration, in Fig.~\ref{fig:invariant mass}, I show the signal and background invariant mass distributions in the $e^+ e^- \mu^+ \mu^-$ channel using the parameter values at the * marks in Fig.~\ref{fig:results}.
-One can see the red signal peak at the mass of the assumed neutral or doubly-charged scalar.
+One can see the red signal resonance peak around the mass of the assumed neutral or doubly charged scalar.
 But it is not always useful to put a cut on these distributions because the position of the peak is not known at first.
 However, the signal peaks in Fig.~\ref{fig:invariant mass} would provide direct evidence of the new particle with its mass and charge.